Third Party Data

 How We Use Your Information

 Bromsgrove Field Hire uses the personal information that we collect about you or that you provide to us for the following reasons:

-- To register you as a “Member” to give you permission to use the field
+- To register you as a “Member”

 - To contact you if necessary